prajwalyr/aws-terraform/README.md

 3. Maintaining the docker compose in github repo and cloning the docker compose in the instance to launch Jenkins Server

-Terraform code for creating a Managed Kubernetes Cluster and deploying Authentik Application.
+Terraform code for creating a Managed Kubernetes Cluster(EKS) and deploying Authentik Application.

 1. Data Persistence & backups are taken care.
 2. Database and Application are running in separate pods.